 To fight aging, astaxanthin is best combined with a source of omega 3 fatty acids.
 Krill oil is the perfect way to do this—and in fact, it’s one of the relatively few places where astaxanthin is found in nature.
 1MD KrillMD is the best product that combines the antioxidant power of astaxanthin and omega 3s, making it great for older adults.

-Best astaxanthin for workout soreness and recovery: Viva Naturals Astaxanthin
+Best astaxanthin for workout soreness and recovery: Pure Encapsulations Astaxanthin

 As with other powerful antioxidants, moderation is the name of the game when it comes to using astaxanthin for post-workout soreness and recovery.
-That’s why we recommend Viva Naturals, which has 4 mg of astaxanthin per capsule to reduce soreness without impeding recovery.
+That’s why we recommend Pure Encapsulations, which has 4 mg of astaxanthin per capsule to reduce soreness without impeding recovery.

 Who should buy astaxanthin?

-Astaxanthin is great for people looking to cut down on the negative effects of oxidative damage in their body.
-Oxidation causes cellular aging to many types of cells, including skin cells, which explains why astaxanthin has been successful at reducing skin aging in older adults.
+People who want to limit the negative effects of oxidative damage in their body.
+Oxidation from internal sources (i.e. metabolism) and external sources (like UV rays in sunlight) causes cellular aging to many types of cells, including skin cells and immune cells, which explains why astaxanthin has been successful at reducing skin aging and boosting immune function in older adults.